KristjanTammekivi/Haredo/packages/haredo/README.md

 ### Automatic setup

-By default Haredo will automatically assert the queus and exchanges and bind them to each other.
+By default Haredo will automatically assert the queues and exchanges and bind them to each other each time publish/subscribe is called.
 This can be disabled by calling .skipSetup()

 ```typescript
 await haredo.queue('my-queue')